dlsc-software-consulting-gmbh/PreferencesFX/README.md

 `Instant persistance` | Any changes to the application are saved instant.
 `Various setting types` | Like: boolean, String, Integer, Double, Lists, Objects

-- Regarding the setting types we're also referencing to the `requirements.adoc`.
-You can create one when launching the gradle task: `'ascidoctor'`.
-The most important settings are shown further in the document.

 ![alt text](docs/images/preferencesFX_in_use.png) The created preferences dialog

+## Documentation
+This project uses the plugin `asciidoctor` to create the necessary documents.
+To create them you can simply launch the gradle task: `asciidoctor`.
+Following documents will be created:
+- index.adoc
+- developer-reference.adoc
+- requirements.adoc

 ## Semantics